 After completing multiple rotations in general medicine with two preceptorships in dermatology, she joined Dermatology Associates of Georgia where she worked continuously for 12 years.
 With over a decade of dermatology experience, she has mentored and trained PA students and newly graduated PA’s in the field of dermatology.
 She has given lectures in the Physician Assistant programs at Emory University and Mercer University.
-She practices general Dermatology, Dermatologic surgery, and Cosmetic Dermatology.
-Rhea has a special interest in acne, rosacea, atopic dermatitis, and skin cancer.
+She practices general Dermatology and Dermatologic surgery.
+Rhea has a special interest in skin cancer, acne, rosacea, and atopic dermatitis.

 Rhea is licensed by the Georgia Composite Board of Medical Examiners and maintains certification with the National Commission on Certification of Physician Assistants.
 She is an active member of the American Academy of Physician Assistants, the Society of Dermatology Physician Assistants, and the Georgia Dermatology Physician Assistants organization.

 Rhea loves the outdoors and lives an active lifestyle.
 She enjoys hiking, tennis, and yoga.
 She also loves to read, cook, and spend time with family.
-She currently resides in Atlanta with her husband, two children, and family dog.
+She currently resides in Atlanta with her husband, two children, and two dogs.